-COMMENTS BY AUDITORS FOR UNITED STATES OF AMERICA READERS ON CANADA -- UNITED STATES OF AMERICA REPORTING DIFFERENCES
+COMMENTS BY AUDITORS FOR UNITED STATES OF AMERICA READERS ON CANADA - UNITED STATES OF AMERICA REPORTING DIFFERENCES

-In the United States of America, reporting standards for auditors require the addition of an explanatory paragraph (following the opinion paragraph) when there is a change in accounting principles that has a material effect on the comparability of the company's consolidated financial statements, such as the changes described in Notes 1, 3 and 14 to the consolidated financial statements of The Thomson Corporation as listed in the index on page F-1 of this prospectus.
-Our report to the shareholders dated February 27, 2002, except as to Note 1 to the consolidated financial statements and Notes 11 and 17 to the financial statement schedule, which are as of April 25, 2002, respectively, is expressed in accordance with Canadian reporting standards which do not require a reference to such a change in accounting principles in the auditors' report when the change is properly accounted for and adequately disclosed in the consolidated financial statements.
+In the United States of America, reporting standards for auditors require the addition of an explanatory paragraph (following the opinion paragraph) when there is a change in accounting principles that has a material effect on the comparability of the company's consolidated financial statements, such as the changes described in Notes 1, 3 and 14 to the consolidated financial statements of The Thomson Corporation which appears in Exhibit 2 of this Form 40-F. Our report to the shareholders dated February 27, 2002, except as to Note 1 to the consolidated financial statements and Notes 11 and 17 to the financial statement schedule, which are as of April 25, 2002, respectively, is expressed in accordance with Canadian reporting standards which do not require a reference to such a change in accounting principles in the auditors' report when the change is properly accounted for and adequately disclosed in the consolidated financial statements.

-/s/ PricewaterhouseCoopers LLP CHARTERED ACCOUNTANTS
+/S/ PRICEWATERHOUSECOOPERS LLP CHARTERED ACCOUNTANTS